sgerogia/sgerogia.github.io/_posts/2023-01-12-Scaling-Chains.md

 ## Vision

-Here is a bold-but-not-so-much statement.
+Here is a very bold assertion.
 > In a few years there will be millions of dApps, tokens and L3 chains, tokenizing and representing any asset imaginable.

 Let's work backwards from this statement.
 The Internet gives us a good prior example of exponential technology adoption.
 The number of websites has been on an exponential trajectory for the last 20 years.
 From 0 at the beginning of the '90s to almost 2 billion today.

 ![Website growth](../assets/images/scaling-chains/websites.png)
 > Chart from Statista

-Websites (and online systems in general) are a great parallel to web3 dApps and chains.
+Web2 websites (and online systems in general) are a great parallel to web3 dApps and chains.
 They are both collections of data and logic, with progressively higher orders of user engagement and utility.

 The crypto space is clearly following the Internet adoption curve, no matter [which metric][19] we pick.
 This has two